 We do our best to keep the ratio at all of our events to at least 8:1 (8 catchers per 1 coach).
 Keep in mind that we also format our events in a way that there are actually only 4-5 players working with the coach at one time to help increase the personalized instruction.

 We start off each day with a professional active dynamic warm up that lasts approximately 15 minutes.
 Skills covered will vary depending on which event type you are attending.
 Each day ends with a “Final Thought” that revolves around the mental aspects of the game with topics including sportsmanship, attitude and effort as well as controlling emotions.

 Yes, there are a number of past participant testimonials on our website or you can contact The Catching Guy team for those references by emailing them at firstname.lastname@example.org.
 There are also past staff members that would be happy to let you know what to expect.

 Depending on the time of year we will have former and current professional players, former and current collegiate players, college coaches and high school coaches from around the area.
 Occasionally we have a current or former high school player as a “helper” that will not do any teaching, only games and/or contests.

 It is not only allowed, it is encouraged.
 We love to have the parents observe during our camps and clinics.
 You are welcome to observe from the bleachers during the drills and game time.
 If we can help the parents to gain more knowledge so they can reinforce and pass along the information to the kids, we’re all for it!
-We just ask that you stay in the bleachers or “side lines” and not come actually on the field.
-We don’t want anyone to get hit by a bat or ball.
+We just ask that you stay in the bleachers or on the “side lines” and not come actually on the field.
+We don’t want anyone to get hit by a ball.
 Thanks for your understanding.